krasheninnikov/krasheninnikov.github.io/_posts/2025-11-09-gender-ratios.md

 The puzzle: *distributional* effects also persist.
 The Bay Area's concentration of high-achieving men still creates asymmetric effects, even with noisy preferences.
 I expected this to mostly wash out – it doesn't.

-The simulation demonstrates this robustness empirically.
 The mechanism remains somewhat unclear – though the language models I consulted say these results (persistent substantial difference in dating success) aren't that surprising given our specific model of noisy preferences and the related works discussed in the next section.

 **Implication: demographics matter a lot even when individual preferences are highly idiosyncratic.**